American Association for Nude Recreation: History

 In 1929 Kurt Barthel started the first American nudist organization known as the American League for Physical Culture (ALPC).
 In December 1931, a second nudist organization was founded under the name of the International Nudist League.
 It was soon renamed the International Nudist Conference, and after several years it was renamed again, this time as the American Sunbathing Association.
 Ilsley Boone was listed as its General Secretary.

 The Association was established with its office at Mays Landing, New Jersey.
 During the Second World War, the nudist movement was disrupted as many of its members left and went to war, resulting in the closure of several nudist resorts and clubs.
 By 1946 the Association had many dissatisfied members.
 Boone was seen as micro-managing the organisation.
 He also controlled the mailing lists in order to receive enough proxy votes to keep control of elected votes and elected officials.

 In 1951, new bylaws were instituted within the Association and a change was made to the governing board.
 Following a court ruling, the changes were approved a year later by the 1952 convention.
 Boone left the organization, but continued to stay active in the nudist movement by founding the National Nudist Council and starting the magazine S.U.N.
 (Solair Union Naturisme).

 The Association moved to Orlando, Florida, and then to its present location in Kissimmee, Florida.
 It changed its name again in 1995 to its current name, the American Association for Nude Recreation (AANR).
 The Association's electoral system was converted to one member, one vote and it is now governed by a 10-person board with seven voting trustees and three officers.

-Member Associations
+Member associations

-The AANR also belongs to several other organizations such as: ARC (American Recreation Coalition), National Association of RV Parks and Campgrounds, and others.
+The AANR also belongs to several other organizations, such as the American Recreation Coalition (ARC), National Association of RV Parks and Campgrounds, and others.